 Students leaving the college are requested to complete an exit interview form.
 This questionnaire will provide useful information to the college regarding the quality of programs, instructional equipment and our services, as well as student employment information.
-Before leaving the college, the student should obtain an exit interview form from the Student Services Office or from the instructor.
+Before leaving the college, the student should obtain an exit interview form from the Student Services Department or from the instructor.
 Students must complete an exit interview form upon completion of their training program in order to meet graduation requirements.
-Certificates and diplomas may be withheld if the exit interview is not completed.